Brand Logo

 Article image

-The $220 Million Problem Leaking Value from DeFi
+The 220 Million Dollar Problem Leaking Value from DeFi

 Hyperliquid’s meteoric rise has created an unprecedented concentration of liquidity — but also revealed a structural flaw in DeFi’s value chain.
 The platform’s success, marked by more than $1 trillion in cumulative trading volume and a TVL above $5 billion, has paradoxically enriched external issuers more than its own ecosystem in one critical area: stablecoin yield.